Vomiting and diarrhea are common symptoms that affect people of all ages, from babies and toddlers to adults.

 Symptoms in adults include:

-Most of the time, vomiting and diarrhea will resolve within a couple of days without treatment.
-Home remedies and medications can help relieve your symptoms and avoid dehydration.
+Most of the time, vomiting and diarrhea will resolve within a few days without treatment.
+Home remedies and medications can help you manage your symptoms and avoid dehydration.

 Here are some ways you can treat vomiting and diarrhea at home to avoid dehydration: